andreipope/weave-blueprint/README.md

 # Deprecated Repository

 This repository is **deprecated and no longer maintained**.
-Head over to the [Loom SDK](https://loomx.io/developers/docs/en/prereqs.html) page for the latest info.
+Head over to [this page](https://loomx.io/developers/docs/en/join-testnet.html) to find out how you can join the Loom PlasmaChain Testnet.

 # weave-blueprint [![Build Status](https://travis-ci.org/loomnetwork/weave-blueprint.svg?branch=master)](https://travis-ci.org/loomnetwork/weave-blueprint)